gotchoices/MyCHIPs/doc/learn-protocol.md

 ### Chit Chain Consensus
 The last step in the diagram above refers to a consensus process.
-This is a sub-protocol by which the stock and foil agree upon the order and content of chits entered onto their copies of the tally.
+This is a sub-protocol by which the stock and foil agree upon the content of the tally, including the substance and order of the chits appended to it.
-Chit order may not be particularly important from a theoretical standpoint.
-But content certainly is.
+Chit order may not be particularly important from a theoretical standpoint but content certainly is.
 MyCHIPs uses a storage mechanism called a [hash chain](https://en.wikipedia.org/wiki/Hash_chain) to assure consistency in both.

 Each chit contains a hash of its other contents.